pfarrar1/angular_1_boilerplate_project/README.md

 Make sure you have Node, and Bower installed.

-Run `npm install` to install node dependencies
+Run `npm install` to install node dependencies.

 Run `bower install` to install bower packages.

+If bower is not installed, run `npm install -g bower`, then run `bower install.

-To start ap cd to app home directory.
+To start app cd to app home directory.
 Run `node server.js`

 Navigate to http://localhost:8080/ in your web browser.